neutralinojs/neutralinojs.github.io/docs/api/os.md

 Provides the value of a given environment variable.
 Throws `NE_OS_ENVNOEX` if the key is not defined in environment variables.

 ### Parameters
-- `key`: The name of the environment variable.
+- `key` String: The name of the environment variable.

 ### Return object (awaited):
 Value of the given environment variable.